diegomacario/Super-Sunshine/README.md

 </p>

 ### Geometry
 The ray-tracer currently supports two geometric primitives: spheres and triangles.
-Two primitives doesn't sound like much, but remember you can make any shape with just triangles:
+They don't sound like much, but remember you can make any shape with just triangles:

 <p align="center">
 <img src="https://github.com/diegomacario/Manta-Ray-Tracer/blob/master/readme_images/stanford_dragon.png"/>